Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon

-Nonetheless, the data presented in Fig.~\ref{fig:S12} underscores the significant impact of the lattice QCD calculations in determining the helicity amplitudes at very small $Q^2$, particularly near the real photon point where the longitudinal helicity amplitude $S_{1/2}$ is maximal.
-This contribution from lattice QCD calculations is particularly valuable in complementing the low $Q^2 \to 0$ region where there are not ample data points available from experiments. \befs
+Nonetheless, the data presented in Fig.~\ref{fig:S12} underscores the potential impact of the lattice QCD calculations in determining the helicity amplitudes at very small $Q^2$, particularly near the real photon point where the longitudinal helicity amplitude $S_{1/2}$ is maximal.
+This contribution from lattice QCD calculations is particularly valuable in complementing the low $Q^2 \to 0$ region where there are not many data points available from experiments. \befs